 In 1999, the Scottish Poetry Library moved into custom-built premises further down the Mile, an award-winning building designed by Malcolm Fraser Architects and chiefly funded by a Capital Lottery grant.
 The stock had grown to about 30,000 items, and there were six members of staff.
 The elements remained constant: free access to lending and reference collections, a national core but an international outlook, and the pleasures of poetry shared in schools and through an events programme.

 You can read more about the first 25 years of the SPL in our anniversary history.

-The SPL is one of the 41 foundation organisations whose core investment comes from Creative Scotland (formerly the Scottish Arts Council).This status recognises the unique and dynamic contribution the SPL makes to Scotland’s rich cultural and creative life.
+The SPL is one of 121 Regularly Funded Organisations whose core investment comes from Creative Scotland from 2018 to 2021..This status recognises the unique and dynamic contribution the SPL makes to Scotland’s rich cultural and creative life.
 The SPL also receives an annual grant from the City of Edinburgh Council, a recognition of its important contribution to Edinburgh’s status as the first UNESCO City of Literature.

 We have had significant support from various trusts and funding bodies for specific projects, for example: from the National Lottery through the Scottish Arts Council, and notably from the Michael Marks Charitable Trust, for the Crichton’s Close building; from the Esmée Fairbairn Foundation for education development; from the Paul Hamlyn Foundation for audience development and our partnerships with libraries in particular; for the Heritage Lottery and the Binks Trust for the acquisition and development of the Edwin Morgan Archive; from Creative New Zealand and from the GB Sasakawa Foundation for development of particular areas of our collection.